cisco-open/camblet/site/docs/src/content/docs/start/quickstart.md

       enabled: false
 ```

-Lets take a closer look.
-In this file the agent can be constructed to use a trustDomain of your choose, with the certTTL.
-Inside the metadataCollectors block we can find various metadata sources.
-As you can see by default the procfs, linuxos and sysfsdmi's are enabled.
+Let's take a closer look.
+In this file, the agent can be configured to use a trust domain of your choice, along with the certificate time-to-live (certTTL).
+Inside the metadataCollectors block, we can find various metadata sources.
+As you can see, by default, the procfs, linuxos, and sysfsdmi are enabled.
-What it means is Camblet can use metadata comeing from these sources to identify processes and enforce policies.
+This means Camblet can utilize metadata from these sources to identify processes and enforce policies.
-Let's check these metadatas by augmenting the pid of a webserver traefic.
+Let's inspect this metadata by augmenting the process ID of a web server, like Traefik.

 ```sh
 camblet --config /etc/camblet/config.yaml agent augment $(pidof traefik)